Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/CAN_Utilities/Send_Receive_CAN_Bus_Messages.md

 <figcaption>Receive CAN Packets</figcaption>
 </figure>

-Clicking on the `CAN Activity` table headers allow you to filter and/or sort the messages by CAN ID, direction, flags, etc. <!-- and change various other settings like the Endian representation of the message (Big Endian vs Little Endian) and exclude local traffic (traffic from Profinity) if the adapter supports that (not all adapters support local filtering). -->
+Clicking on the `CAN Activity` table headers allows you to filter and/or sort the messages by CAN ID, direction, flags, etc. Depending on the adapter, you may also be able to change settings such as endian representation or local traffic filtering.

 There are two additional controls available at the top of the window, named `Spaced data` and `Heatmap`.
 Toggling on the `Spaced data` option will break the CAN traffic data into individual hex bytes to make it easier to read.
 With the `Heatmap` option toggled, bytes that change value frequently are highlighted with warmer colours and bytes that remain relatively constant are highlighted with cooler colours.